Improwised/kb.repairrabbit.github.io/content/features/customers.md

 * Where can I check Invoice, Appointment and Ticket of the Customer ?

-Go to “ Customers”
+Go to “Customers”
            (Screenshot)

-Search for the particular customer, then click on “ View ”
+Search for the particular customer, then click on “View”
            (Screenshot)

-Click on “ Tickets ", “ Appointments ” or “ Invoices ” for detailed information of any of the category.
+Click on “Tickets", “Appointments” or “Invoices” for detailed information of any of the category.
            (Screenshot)